-In this context, the returns on the vast majority of our funds were very favourable for our clients.
-Moreover, compared to the competition, our funds continue to post above-average returns over many periods.
+In this context, the returns on the vast majority of our funds were difficult given public market results.
+These results were generally aligned with those of similar funds offered in the industry.
 The returns on all the Company's investment funds, as well as detailed financial information on these funds, are presented in the investment fund financial reports prepared by iA Financial Group.

-&quot; This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.
+[†] This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.